JaimeYahPerez/project3_part1/README.md

 Significant testing was done to ensure that the current implementation works well with the given bash scripts.
 Currently the last test ran on blue gave back 22 matches with the current implementation, and no errors

+# part 3
+Testing on blue has proven successful and all tests resulted in matches for a total of 44.